 Michael’s passing is a huge loss for BrightEdge and the SEO community, but far more importantly, it is a loss for his family.
 A striking aspect of any testimonial about Michael is that they mention not just his skill as an SEO professional, but his genuineness, humility, positivity, and overall quality of character.
 He was truly one of the good guys of SEO.

-In memorial to Michael, and to honor his contributions to BrightEdge, the discipline of SEO, and his community, we are introducing the Michael Kirchhoff Technical SEO Award to be awarded this October at Share San Francisco.
+In memorial to Michael, and to honor his contributions to BrightEdge, the discipline of SEO, and his community, we are introducing the Michael Kirchhoff Technical SEO Award to be awarded annually at the BrightEdge Share conference.

 As an SEO